albertoventurini/graph-book-reviews/doc/modelling-data-with-graphs.md

 However, this solution doesn't "feel" good.
 Every time we want to change a book's author, we have two places to change.

 Besides, how should we handle relationships that contain extra data?
 For example, the relationship between a book and its publisher contains a piece of extra data, i.e. the year of publication.
 It's not clear where we should put this field: should we declare it in the `Book` class?
 Then how do we handle cases when a book has multiple publishers and/or years of publication?
+Should we create a new class (e.g. `BookPublished`), essentially adopting the *join table* pattern of relational databases?

 ## Labelled property graphs